 Kom Ombo Temple - A symmetrical double temple dedicated to two gods: Horus and the local crocodile god, Sobek.
-Its twin dedication is clearly reflected in its twin entrances; two linked hypostyle halls with carvings of two gods on either side, and twin sanctuaries.
-Built under the Ptolemaic dynasty in 180-47BC, it shows many Greek and Roman influences.
+Its twin dedication is clearly reflected in its twin entrances, two linked hypostyle halls with carvings of two gods on either side, and twin sanctuaries.
+Built under the Ptolemaic dynasty in 180-47BC, it shows many Greek and Roman influences, and even representations of Roman emperors making offerings to Egyptian gods.
 It was also a site of healing; note the fascinating relief on the rear wall, which depicts ancient medical instruments such as scalpels and forceps.